mlte-team/a2it/framework/1_SDMT.md

 - Rationale: A model deployed in a system may face different vulnerabilities (data pollution, physical infrastructure, etc.) and attacks (poisoning, extraction, inference, etc.) that can significantly degrade the performane, security, or safety of the model.
 - Implementation: Dependent on the identified adversary most likely course of action (MLCOA) and most dangerous course of action (MDCOA); see references section at the bottom of this page for more resources on adversarial robustness.

-**Resilience**
+**Security**
 - Objective: Ensure that the model is insulated to compromise from internal error.
-- Metric: The metric by which resilience is measured will depend on what risks are most likely for your given model.
+- Metric: The metric by which security is measured will depend on what risks are most likely for your given model.
 Areas of focus could include adversarial attacks (as described above), reproducability, overfitting, and output integrity among others.
 See [McGraw et al. 2020](https://berryvilleiml.com/docs/ara.pdf) for a comprehensive list of risks and recommended methods of addressing them.
 - Rationale: A model and the system in which it is encased have numerous risk areas that can be traced back to intrinsic design flaws [McGraw et al. 2020](https://berryvilleiml.com/docs/ara.pdf).
 - Implementation: Prioritize risks based on your model and system, and address them in order of probability that they occur.

-TODO(Jenny, Kyle): Review this - is resilience the right term here or should this be security, or some other term?
-Also, should it be categorized under robustness or be moved to another category?

 ### Costs